 These controversies are part of the other categories of the Nobel prizes as well.
 Some even argue that the Nobel is “a lousy way to recognize important science“.
 I strongly disagree with this statement.
 Any discovery that helps save lives, for example, is unarguably important, like the discovery of antibiotics (Fleming, Chain and Florey, 1945).
 This is just one example; there are many others…

 On the other hand, the “importance” of any given scientific work can be relative.
-For example, the Portugese neurologist Egaz Moniz (a Nobelist, by the way) developed cerebral angiography, a technique that is used to image the blood vessels around the brain.
+For example, another Nobelist, the Portugese neurologist Egaz developed cerebral angiography, a technique that is used to image the blood vessels around the brain.
 This technique is still used, with some modifications, as an essential tool for neurosurgeons.
 Moreover, variations of this technique are used to obtain pictures of the heart’s blood vessels, helping save lives by discovering blocked coronary arteries for example.

 Do you think that Dr. Moniz deserved the Nobel for this work?
 Well, he did not get the Nobel for the development of angiography.